robert-j-webb/stackedit/safe eval.md

 ### Summary

 Eval is one of the most notorious functions in the JavaScript standard library as far as I know, however, I don't think that means we should ban it to strange edge cases related to importing code.
-Letting users input code into your website is an amazing feature that gives them all of
+Letting users input code into your website is an amazing feature that gives them all of the options th

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTM2NDQ4NzUzLC04MDY5MDY3NzksLTY5Nj
+eyJoaXN0b3J5IjpbMTA0Njc0MDY5OCw5MzY0NDg3NTMsLTY5Nj
 g5NDEwNCwxMTUyMDgzNzYwLDEzODYzNzMwMDksNzg1MzQzMDY1
 LDEwMjgwMjc4MzUsMTQzNTAyNDAyOSw3NzQ2MzQ3NDcsLTE1MD
 gxMTg5MTUsLTE5NTk0Njg0NTMsNTc5MTc5MTM5LC0xNjI3Mjk3